ntrocado/freesound/README.md

 You can achieve the same kind of search with `similar`.

-Finally, it's also possible to search in metadata and audio features at the same time, with `combined-search`.
+Finally, it's also possible to search in meta-data and audio features at the same time, with `combined-search`.

 ### Sounds